1869 Princeton vs. Rutgers football game: Origin of the game

-Details and rules
+Details

-Part of the first season of college football, the game took place on November 6, 1869 at a field on College Avenue (now the site of the College Avenue Gymnasium) in New Brunswick, New Jersey.
+Part of the 1869–70 college soccer season and the first season of college football, the game took place on November 6, 1869, at a field on College Avenue (now the site of the College Avenue Gymnasium) in New Brunswick, New Jersey.
 Because the game was played at Rutgers, it was also played under Rutgers' rules.
-They were based on the Football Association's rules of the time, in which two teams of 25 players attempted to score by kicking the ball into the opposing team's goal.
+They were based on the English Football Association's 1863 rules, in which two teams of 25 players attempted to score by kicking the ball into the opposing team's goal.
+A 1932 painting of the match by Rutgers graduate William Boyd illustrates the soccer-style ball and goalposts.
 The teams played 10 "games" against each other.
 When a team scored a goal, it counted as the end of that game, and the team with the most goals after 10 games was the winner.
-It is clear that this format did not resemble the game of college football as known today.
-The first such game in the United States in which the ball is advanced by physically picking it up and running, where play is stopped by knocking down the ball carrier, and each team fields eleven members was played on June 4, 1875 between Tufts University and Harvard colleges. and then Yale on November 13.
-That game caused Yale to drop association football in favour of rugby.
+It is clear that its format did not resemble the game of college football as known today.
+The first such game in the United States in which the ball is advanced by physically picking it up and running, where play is stopped by knocking down the ball carrier, and each team fields eleven members was played on June 4, 1875, between Tufts and Harvard colleges. and then Yale on November 13.
+That game caused Yale to drop association football in favor of rugby.

+Princeton was represented by the Tigers and Rutgers by the Queensmen.
 William J. Leggett, later a distinguished clergyman of the Dutch Reformed Church, was the Rutgers captain; William Gummere, who later became chief justice of the Supreme Court of New Jersey, captained the New Jersey squad.
 The game was played in front of approximately 100 spectators.
 The players from Rutgers wore scarlet-colored turbans and handkerchiefs to distinguish themselves from the Princeton players.
 The scarlet of the Rutgers Scarlet Knights came from this episode.

+Rules

+The rules for this game –the first code for any form of football in the United States– were as follows: